 We make getting a thorough inspection easy by helping you find the roofing company that’s right for you.
 Action 1 Roofing works with the most experienced, affordable, and knowledgeable roofing companies in your area, so you can trust that we’ll set you up with the right roofer.
 We know that a thorough inspection is an important part of having work done, so this is something that we make a priority.
 You can rely on us to answer your questions and find the team that’s going to give you the most accurate information about shingle repair or replacement for your roof.

 When repairs are necessary for a shingle roof, we think it’s important to know what the process will be like and how much it will cost.
 That’s why we work with roofers who will give you roof repair options and as much information as possible so you know what to expect.
 We’ll be there to help you learn more about ordering new shingles, fixing damage on your roof, and replacing the damaged materials to make your roof whole again.

 Replacement and Re-Roof

-If your roofer finds that a replacement or re-roof is best for your structure due to the condition of your shingles, they will give you all the necessary information to answer your questions.
+If your roofer finds that a replacement or re-roof is best for your structure due to the condition of your shingles, we will give you all the necessary information to answer all of your questions.
 If you need to know anything else, you can call us to address your needs.
 We know that a replacement roof and re-roofing are big decisions that should be made with as much information as possible.